FHIR/FSHSchool/content/docs/goFSH/running/_index.md

 ## GoFSH Outputs

-GoFSH populates its output directory with a single file, called **resources.fsh**, which contains FSH definitions for all of the input FHIR StructureDefinitions.
+GoFSH populates an output directory, called **fsh/** by default, with a **resources.fsh** file, which contains FSH definitions for all of the input FHIR StructureDefinitions.
 These definitions are ready to use with SUSHI, all you have to do is add a [configuration file](/docs/sushi/configuration).